Everyone knows that the best part of camping, other than the whole being away from the daily stresses of life for a little bit, is the food.

-Luckily, a lot of camping dishes are easier made at home beforehand than while you’re actually out there roughing it.
-Think coleslaw, pasta salad, and baked potatoes.
-Things that won’t go bad easily and are hearty enough to keep you satisfied through the long days and nights.
+Luckily, a lot of camping dishes can easily be made at home before you’re out there roughing it, and they can actually hold up for a few days.
+Think coleslaw, pasta salad, and baked potatoes, for starters.
+These food items and dishes won’t easily spoil, and are hearty enough to keep you satisfied through the long days and nights.

-Before you stick a tray of mac and cheese in your trunk and hit the road, though, consider bringing a few other tools to lessen your load and ensure your food lasts longer.
-Here are some essentials to take with you on your next trip to make sure your make ahead camping meals last:
+Before you stick a tray of mac and cheese in your trunk and hit the road, though, read this article.
+Consider bringing a few other tools to lessen your load and ensure your food lasts longer.
+Here are some essentials for your next trip, to make sure your make-ahead camping meals last:

-- Ice packs– will keep your food fresh for twice as long
+- Ice packs are necessary.
+They will keep your food fresh for twice as long

-- Cast-iron skillet– great for reheating food over a fire
+- Cast-iron skillet is absolutely great for reheating food over a fire.
+Virtually indestructible!

-- A good knife – if you catch a big fish, you won’t regret having brought it
+- A good knife must be packed!
+If you catch a big fish, you’ll need a knife to break it down!

-- Cooler– this is the most ideal way to get the longest life out of the food you prepare in advance
+- A cooler for safely storing it all.
+This is the most ideal way to get the longest life out of the food you prepare in advance.

 Pasta Salad

-Pasta salad just gets better the longer it sits.
+Pasta salad tends to develop more flavor the longer it sits.
 With more time to soak up all the fresh and zesty flavors, it’s really one of my favorite make ahead camping meals.
 The nice thing about this recipe from The Hungry Hutch is that it retains a bit of crunch even after a few days thanks to crispy celery.

 Muffins

-Muffins are the perfect camping breakfast/snack because you can eat them at room temperature, or wrap them in a bit of foil and heat them up over hot coals.
-These savory muffins with cheddar cheese are delicious, but if you are looking for something sweet, try these easy banana chocolate chip muffins!
+Muffins are the ideal camping breakfast/snack because you can eat them at room temperature, or wrap them in a bit of foil and heat them up over hot coals.
+So good either way!
+Our savory muffins with cheddar cheese are delicious, but if you are looking for something sweet, try our banana chocolate chip muffins!

-Not only is this coleslaw from Foodie Crush totally vegan, it’s less likely to go bad as it’s mayo-filled counterpart.
-As it sits it begins to take on a tangy, sauerkraut-like flavor.
+Not only is this coleslaw from Foodie Crush totally vegan, it’s less likely to spoil when compared to its mayo-filled counterpart.
+After a few days, this slaw begins to take on a tangy, sauerkraut-like flavor.
 It’s great in whatever you might be eating around the campfire, whether that’s on top of hot dogs or alongside grilled fish.

 Mac and Cheese

-Try to freeze this recipe from Lauren’s Latest for a full 24 hours before you depart—that’ll guarantee it stays good until you’re ready to eat it.
-And when you’re ready to heat it, each serving needs just 8 to 10 minutes over hot coals.
+Try to freeze this recipe from Lauren’s Latest for a full 24 hours before you depart—that’ll guarantee it stays frozen and safe until you’re ready to eat it, a day later or so.
+When you’re ready to heat it and eat it, give it about 8 to 10 minutes over hot coals.

 Potato Salad

 Potato salad is another side dish that was built to last and ideal for bringing on your next camping trip.
-This recipe from Dash of Jazz adds a simple twist to the classic by using balsamic vinegar to give the whole thing a bright, tangy flavor—like the supermarket deli section potato salad we all know and love!
+This Southern Style potato salad cxrecipe from Dash of Jazz adds a simple twist to the classic by using balsamic vinegar to give the whole thing a bright, tangy flavor—like the supermarket deli section potato salad we all know and love!

 Chili